 One way in which NJ lawmakers attempted to reduce the number of drunk driving accidents – many of which result in catastrophic injuries and fatalities – way to give judges wide latitude when it came to requiring individuals convicted of DWI/DUI offenses in New Jersey to install safety devices on their vehicles.
 These devices are known as ignition interlock devices and they prevent a motorist from starting their car until they are able to blow a “clean” breath sample into a machine that has been connected to the vehicle ignition.
 Keep in mind that installation of the ignition interlock device is typically required for all of the convicted driver’s cars, so it is very difficult to get around the requirement.

 No one wants to have their driving privileges restricted.
 That’s why it is crucial for anyone who has been charged with Driving While Intoxicated (DWI) or Breath Test Refusal in NJ to speak with a qualified DWI defense attorney as soon as possible.
-If you have been accused of drunk driving in Middlesex County, Passaic County, Union County, Hudson County, or Essex County, Andrew John Calcagno and his team of skilled DWI defense lawyers can help you fight the charges and avoid penalties like ignition interlock devices.
+If you have been accused of drunk driving in Roselle, Hillside, Springfield, Paterson, Howell, or anywhere else in New Jersey, Andrew John Calcagno and his team of skilled DWI defense lawyers can help you fight the charges and avoid penalties like ignition interlock devices.

 How Do Ignition Interlock Devices Work?